 For example, the tea used in ochazuke should have a mild flavor not to overpower other components in the recipe.
 The most common choices are hojicha (roasted green tea) or genmaicha (green tea with roasted rice).

 When you are too tired to cook any dishes for dinner, this mixed rice will save your life!
-You’ll get a pot of rice full of various seasonal ingredients.
-And don’t worry about seasonings.
-This dish gets flavored with soy sauce, salt, or dashi before cooking.
+And it’s a perfect Japanese idea to cook with vegetables.
+You’ll get a pot of rice full of various seasonal ingredients with the mixed flavors of soy sauce, salt, or dashi.

 You can choose anything available in your fridge or your areas for other components, such as mushrooms, vegetables, meat, or fish.
 Then, mix them with uncooked rice.
 And, you just need to cook them in the rice cooker for a satisfying meal.